Ph.d.-projekter

 Co-supervisors: Gen Li and Nicolaos A. Cutululis

-Research Group: Electric Energy
+Research Group: Energy Technology and Computer Science

 Project Period: 2023-2026